Young Men Being Real

 Who's it for?

-a feeling of deep understanding of yourself and your relationship to others
+A deeper understanding of yourself and your relationship to others

-a feeling of being prepared to stand independently in the world and stay true to yourself
+An ability to stand independently in the world and stay true to yourself

-The Young Men Being Real workshop is residential and held at the Karanga Campsite, 79 Te Henga Road, Waitakere Ranges
+The workshop is residential and will be held at Karanga Camp, 79 Te Henga Road, Swanson, Auckland